-If yes, the rebate is payable to the employer's GENERAL ASSETS.
-Employers can choose how to handle the rebate, including distribute it to plan participants if that is the group's preference.
+If yes, the rebate is payable to the employer's general assets.
+Employers can choose how to handle the refund, including distributing it to plan participants if that is the group's preference.

-If groups do not have a wrap plan with this specific language...
+If groups do not have a wrap plan with this specific language allocating rebates to employer contributions first...

-- This rebate should be considered a plan asset subject to the exclusive benefit rule, which requires that such assets be used exclusively for the benefit of participants and their beneficiaries. - If the plan sponsor, aka the employer, has a wrap plan document in place and it does not have this specific language allocating rebates to employer contributions first, they should follow any rules the document outlines for distributing MLR rebates to employees. - If there is no wrap plan in place, or if the document does not address MLR rebate distributions, the employer will need to exercise discretion in accordance with the guidelines detailed below when determining how to allocate the credit and be sure to document their process. - Allocation options include: - 1.
+- This rebate should be considered a plan asset subject to the exclusive benefit rule, which requires that such assets be used exclusively for the benefit of participants and their beneficiaries. - If the plan sponsor, meaning the employer, has a wrap plan document in place but it does not have this specific language allocating rebates to employer contributions first, they should follow any rules the document outlines for distributing MLR rebates to employees. - If there is no wrap plan in place, or if the document does not address MLR rebate distributions, the employer will need to exercise discretion by the guidelines detailed below when determining how to allocate the credit and be sure to document their process. - Allocation options include: - 1.
 Paying affected employees directly - 2.
 Using the rebate funds for future premium reductions - 3.
-Using the money for benefit enhancements - The federal government urges employers to select the first option, which involves providing each participant with a check for his/her share of the credit (this is taxable income).
-This is often also the simplest approach for processing the rebate.
+Using the money for benefit enhancements